olmstedian/Tilebreakers/README.md

 ---

 ### 🟨 Phase 4: Merge & Split Logic
-- [ ] Merge same-colored tiles when they collide.
+- [x] Merge same-colored tiles when they collide.
-- [ ] Add numbers together on merge.
+- [x] Add numbers together on merge.
-- [ ] Split tiles when their value exceeds 12.
+- [x] Split tiles when their value exceeds 12.
+- [ ] Add UI interaction to activate special tiles

+---

+### 🟨 Phase 6: Tile Spawning, Game Flow, and Game Over
+- [x] Spawn one random tile after each player move
+- [x] Skip spawn if `Freeze` is active
+- [x] Detect game over when board is full and no merges are possible
+- [x] Track and display current score

 ### 🟨 Phase 5: Special Tile System
 - [ ] Implement `SpecialTile` base class